-I have now worked in education for Staffordshire County Council for 22 years starting my career in a First School with only 90 children as the “School Secretary”, moving on to a Middle School with approximately 200 children as Bursar and have now been at Cheadle Primary School as School Business Manager for three years.
+I have now worked in education for Staffordshire County Council for 22 years starting my career in a First School with only 90 children as the “School Secretary”, moving on to a Middle School with approximately 200 children as Bursar and am now at Cheadle Primary School as School Business Manager.

 My role here is very varied dealing with the finances, personnel issues, health & safety and managing and maintaining the premises.
 It is a very fulfilling role and means that I have an overall view of all aspects of running a school and as I also attend all governors’ committee meetings and am part of the senior management team, I also feel that I have a good insight into the teaching and learning of our children which after all is why we are all here.

 I feel very fortunate to be a part of a forward-thinking school with a dedicated and enthusiastic team of staff.